jcs-instructor/mobtimer/backlog.md

 - [x] .skip failing UI test (already in backlog to deal with it later)
 - [x] Merge from npmjs branch to main
 - [x] package mobtimer-api (see proposal-npmjs.md)
-- [x] Fix this: start shell files don't launch the ui in a browser window currently
 - [ ] Start mob
   - [x] UI - Create a form for starting a mob.
 Result: acknowledge button is pressed and value of field)
   - [x] Make a package to share code between back and front ends (See proposal-npmjs.md for more details)
   - [ ] Join a mob from the above screen.
 Result: Message connected is displayed after connecting and whether you are the first one
+- [ ] Windows Shell Files: Fix this: start shell files don't work in Windows (temporary workaround: manually open ./start-backend.sh and ./start-frontend)
+      (CONSIDER MOVING THIS TO TECHNICAL IF NOT IMMEDIATE PRIORITY)
 - [ ] Make default port different for frontend & backend
 - [ ] Make ports configurable (on frontend & backend)
 - [ ] Make WebSocketServer url configurable (frontend)